ariellekh/hello-world/README.md

 # hello-world
 This is a repository for me learning how to use GitHub

-So I am a first-year grad student at ucle in the neuroscience Ph.D. program and I am learning how to use all of this stuff!
+So I am a first-year grad student at ucla in the neuroscience Ph.D. program and I am learning how to use all of this stuff!